 Community Engagement Peers (CEPs) are students committed to advancing community engaged learning at Drake.
 Each CEP focuses on a specific project, such as food recovery, the Sprout Garden, the IRIS program, etc, along with meeting with students to discuss various pathways of engagement and ways to get involved in the community.
-CEPs commit to working about 7 hours a week during the Fall and Spring semesters.
+CEPs commit to working 6-7 hours a week during the Fall and Spring semesters.

 The role of a Community Engagement Peer is to:

 We are currently recruiting students for the following positions:

 A limited number of Federal Work Study positions take place off campus at nonprofits in the community.
 This is a great way to gain skills while learning about the Des Moines community!
 If you are eligible for Federal Work Study (per your Financial Aid package), you are eligible to apply for one of these positions.
 Current positions are posted on Handshake.

 We are also willing to reach out to non-profit organizations you may be interested in working with to see if they would be interested in hosting a federal workstudy student.
 Contact us to discuss more.